 First of all, we can’t do this writing thing alone.
 It’s hard.
 It can be draining.
 It’s easy to prioritize it over simple things like eating and sleeping.
 We need other people as moral support and to remind us to take care of ourselves.
 We need people to encourage us to keep writing when it’s slow going and remind us that we’re still making progress, even if it feels like we’re barely moving.
 We need people to remind us that our writing isn’t as terrible as we think when we’re on our fifth draft and we feel like burning our manuscripts.

-But we also know honest friends, who will tell us it’s time to step back from the draft before we grab the blowtorch, who will tell us when the projects we’re focusing on aren’t really worth continuing with, who will give us constructive criticism.
+But we also need honest friends, who will tell us it’s time to step back from the draft before we grab the blowtorch, who will tell us when the projects we’re focusing on aren’t really worth continuing with, who will give us constructive criticism.
 That’s support, too, painful as it sometimes is.

 We need additional eyes and outside perspectives